KL Rahul ruled out of first Test, Suryakumar Yadav added to squad | Sports-Games

 Shubman Gill was seen opening the batting along with Mayank Agarwal during the team's net session as Cheteshwar Pujara, the vice captain for the series-opener, also batted.

-There is a strong possibility that either Shreyas Iyer or Suryakumar Yadav will make his Test debut and bat in the middle order.
+There is a strong possibility that either Shreyas Iyer or Suryakumar will make his Test debut and bat in the middle order.
 Young batter Shubhman was expected to bat in the middle order but now in the absence of Rahul, he will be asked to play in his usual opening slot.
+It is learnt that Rahul had complained about his niggle before the third ODI in Kolkata.

+While the BCCI's media team issued the release after the practice session, Rahul had in fact gone back home to Bengaluru from Kolkata while Surya accompanied the team from Kolkata to Kanpur.

+''Rahul didn't even come to Kanpur.
+He had gone back straight to Bengaluru.
+His case is two-fold,'' a senior BCCI source told PTI on conditions of anonymity. ''Yes, there is a niggle but you can't ignore the fact that he has been in bubble as long as a Rohit Sharma, Virat Kohli, Jasprit Bumrah and Rishabh Pant.
+Since NCA is in Bengaluru, it gives him a chance to be at home and at the same time carry out his rehabilitation programme.''
+During the net session at the Green Park, Suryakumar was seen batting for a considerable amount of time.
+There was also Shreyas Iyer, who was seen bowling his leg breaks to Suryakumar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)